Cloud Forests, Butterfly Gardens & Chocolate Bars of Mindo

 Our group finally reached one of the bigger waterfalls we had been searching for, Cascada Colibries.
-By this point we were completely soaked with rain but a few from the group jumped in for a quick swim.
+By this point we were completely soaked from the downpour but a few from the group jumped into the warm water for a swim.

-Turning back we began the hike toward the zip lines.
-The rain was falling so hard by this point that it was tough to navigate through the forest but we eventually made it back to the bus.
+Turning around we began the hike back toward the zip line.
+The rain was falling so hard at this point it was tough to navigate through the forest but we eventually made it safely back to the bus.

 Our next stop was a butterfly farm and orchid garden called Hosteria Mariposas de Mindo.
-My obsession with orchids always gets me so excited for spots like this and who doesn't love butterflies?
-I figured this might be what my heaven looks like.
+My obsession with orchids always gets me so excited for secret spots like this and who doesn't love butterflies?
+I figured, this might be what heaven looks like.

 As you enter the garden, orchids cover every surface.
 The guide stopped here and there to point out certain varieties and give descriptions of the plants.

-At the butterfly garden there were hundreds of chrysalises pinned up waiting to open.
-Some were shiny and gold or even neon green.
+There were hundreds of chrysalises pinned up waiting to open.
+Some were shiny and gold or neon green and all different sizes, too.

-It didn’t take much to learn that chasing butterflies isn't easy.
-I felt like a maniac running around the garden trying to catch a butterfly with it's wings open.
-The second you get ready to take a photo they flutter off.
+We entered through a little screen and it didn’t take long to learn that chasing butterflies isn't easy.
+I felt like a maniac running around the garden trying to catch a butterfly with it's wings open just to take a photo.
+The second you get ready to snap they flutter off.
 In any event, I decided butterfly gardens might be my new favorite place.

 Day 1: Afternoon | Learn How Chocolate Bars are Made

-Time for CHOCOLATE!
-Next up, we stopped by a chocolate maker up in the rain forest and learned about the process.
+Time for CHOCOLATE.
+Next, we stopped by a chocolate maker up in the rain forest and learned about the process.
 Yumbos Chocolate offers hands-on tours in their garden and a chocolate shop, along with tastings.
 Yes, please!

 The chocolate making process is a long one.
 After four years, seeds produce cacao fruit like these.
 When they're picked, it only takes three weeks for new fruit to grow back.